dmsi/b3d/README.md

 ![](screenshots/the_knight.png)

-3D rendering engine writter in C++, inspired by Unity3D and UnrealEngine.
+3D rendering engine written in C++, inspired by Unity3D and UnrealEngine.

 ## License
 MIT